 But then I am forced back into this moment–sharing some crazy fitness with loving, energetic and dynamic individuals that make up this zany tribe, a community.
 I will always love that.

 hank you @chalkupau for bringing me up today.
 And thank you @esire2inspire for reaching out and showing me so much love.”

 To all the communities I have been apart of- you fucking rock and thank you for bringing me light.
 That other stuff doesn’t really matter.”

 Emily Abbot’s 4 Year Ban from Competition

-Find out more details about her ban from the CrossFit competitions in this short video:
+Find out more details about Abbot’s ban by CrossFit inc from the CrossFit competitions, including the CrossFit Games in this short video:

 Emily Abbott on Instagram

 Like many other top CrossFit competitors, Emily has an Instagram account.
 To date, she has almost 120,000 followers and almost 1000 posts.
 Check it out for a serious dose of inspiration for your fitness journey:

 She has some advice for newbies to CrossFit.
 Here are some of her tips for those just getting started on their journey:

 Devotion and hard work will get you a long ways.
 These things, along with consistency in training are key.